We appreciate your interest in our museum.

 Haus der Musik is a modern interactive experimental museum right in the heart of Vienna, the City of music.
 It was here in the former Palais of Archduke Charles, where Otto Nicolai, the founder of the Vienna Philharmonic Orchestra, resided when he established the world famous orchestra.
 Today visitors can marvel at precious documents and mementos from the orchestra’s history at the Museum of the Vienna Philharmonic.
 Further four floors are dedicated to the presentation of the fascinating world of music and sound: compose your own waltz with a throw of the dice, test your talent as a conductor and face the Vienna Philharmonic orchestra or experiment yourself with sound, noises and instruments.

-Take a journey through time into the world of the great masters of the Wiener Klassik: Haydn, Mozart, Beethoven, Schubert, Strauss, Mahler and Schönberg- all of them are introduced in their contemporary environment on the history level through historic documents, models, costumes, modern installations and personal items.
+Take a journey through time into the world of the great masters of the Wiener Klassik: Haydn, Mozart, Beethoven, Schubert, Strauss, Mahler and Schönberg – all of them are presented within the context of their time through historic documents, models, costumes, modern installations and personal items.

 Ludwig van Beethoven is considered the most widely performed classical composer—he was also a radical artist who reinvented himself time and time again and exceeded the limits of music.
 He continues to inspire worldwide.
 With its popular Beethoven-room on the floor of „the Great Composers“, Haus der Musik has for a number of years been a constant point of attraction for all lovers of music in Vienna.
-In 2020, this permanent exhibition about his life and work, with musical excerpts of his most famous compositions, is going to be completed with valuable original manuscripts.
+It displays a permanent exhibition about his life and work with musical excerpts of his most famous compositions and will be rearranged with new objects in April.

-In addition, a diverse program in the anniversary year will guarantee that all Beethoven friends will get their money‘s worth: Two special exhibitions in the inner courtyard are going to focus on Beethoven, the interactive sound-installation „Inside Beethoven“ will make it possible to feel what it is like to be part of a music ensemble performing Beethoven‘s Septet in E-flat-Major, Op.
-20. The music education team is developing a „Beethoven-path“ through the sound museum and complete their offers with Beethoven-themed tours.
+In addition, a diverse program throughout the anniversary year will guarantee that all Beethoven friends will get their money‘s worth: Two special exhibitions in the inner courtyard are going to focus on Beethoven, the interactive sound-installation „Inside Beethoven“ will make it possible to feel what it is like to be part of a music ensemble performing Beethoven‘s Septet in E-flat-Major, Op.
+20. The music education team is developing a „Beethoven-path“ through the sound museum and offer a broad palette of Beethoven-themed tours.
 Concerts are also being planned.

 Our B2B Offer